 Doing a Heritage Fair Project on ghosts or storytelling?
 Check out the Frequently Asked Questions page.

-For a full listing of Dale's publications (including some online articles for free download) see:
+For a detailed listing of Dale's publications (including some online articles for free download) see: